 |Total Advertising & Marketing Costs||$0 (min)||$2,450 (max)|

 |Total Starting Costs||$12 (min)||$27,209 (max)|

-Here are the most common ways to raise money for your digital product sales business:
+Here are the most common ways to raise money for your sell digital products:

-You may not need funding for your digital product sales business.
+You may not need funding for your sell digital products.

 In fact, many entrepreneurs take this approach when starting their own business, whether they have a little amount of cash or a substantial amount to get started.